dfe-analytical-services/chatbot-prototype/README.md

 There are three projects contained within this repository, a next.js frontend UI project, a fastapi server for the data ingestion, and fastapi server for the backend which are in the `chatbot-ui`, `data_ingestion` and `response_automater` folders respectively.

 The fastapi server for data ingestion has various endpoints to build, rebuild and delete different parts of the vector database, qdrant.
-To build the database information is extracted from the content apis from the explore-education-statistics service and chunked into smaller units of text.
+To build the database, information is extracted from the content apis from the explore-education-statistics service and chunked into smaller units of text.
 Via the openai and qdrant apis these pieces of text are converted into vector embeddings and subsequently stored in the qdrant vector database.
 The endpoint to build the database is **.../api/maintenance/publications/build** which is contained in the **data_ingestion/routers/maintenance.py** file.
 This can be used to build or rebuild all the information from the latest publications in the qdrant vector database.
 There are also endpoints for building information relating to the methodologies and to delete the embeddings stored within the database contained in the same file.
 The other two files within the router directory, `publications.py` and `methodologies.py` have endpoints for updating a specific publication or methodologies within the qdrant database.
 For example, if there was a new release of attendance publication, a post request to the **.../pupil-attendance-in-schools/update** could be triggered.

-The latter fastapi server exposes the Qdrant, openai and langchain apis which en.
+The latter fastapi server exposes the Qdrant, openai and langchain apis.
 This means when a user inputs a question into the app, the question is sent to the **.../api/chat** endpoint.
 Here the question is converted into a vector embedding.
 Based on the cosine similarity of this embedding with the embeddings in the vector database, the three most relevant chunks of the vector database are returned.
 How the api responds is governed by prompt template (contained in `utils.py`) and the `services.message_service.py`.
-The latter contains a send_message function which encompasses the logic for interacting with th qdrant, openai and langchain apis and allows the endpoint to send a response as an event stream.
+The latter contains a send_message function which encompasses the logic for interacting with the qdrant, openai and langchain apis and allows the endpoint to send a response as an event stream.

 ## Prerequisites